treolabs/treocore/docs/en/user-guide/stream-core.md

 ![Post attachment](../../_assets/stream/post-attachment.jpg)

-Click the `Post` button – your message will appear on top of the stream list with all its details:
+Click the `Post` button â€“ your message will appear on top of the stream list with all its details:

 ![New post](../../_assets/stream/new-post.jpg)